 In determining whether the amount of qualifying distributions is at least two-thirds of the organization's minimum investment return, the organization is not required to trace the source of the expenditures to determine whether they were received from investment income or from contributions.

-Private Operating Foundation Support test
+Private Operating Foundation Support Test

 A private operating foundation will meet the support test if: